KungPhoo/ba67-basic/readme.md

 - Unicode strings (no PETSCII or other exotic charsets)
 - 64 bit precission for numbers
 - 64 bit integers
 - Integers are stored as such.
 Conversion is performed internally
 - Direct access to your local filesystem
 - Modular programming (See keyword `MODULE`)
+- Written in C++ (using some C libraries)
+- Very easy to use as a scripting language in your projects
+- Easy to port to other platforms

 -------------------------------------------------------------
 ## Goal